unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 ## Watch your model training closely

 As we saw when comparing the predictions for the training and the test set, deep learning models are prone to overfitting.
 Instead of iterating through countless cycles of model trainings and subsequent evaluations with a reserved test set, it is common practice to work with a second split off dataset to monitor the model during training.
 This is the *validation set* which can be regarded as a second test set.
 As with the test set the datapoints of the *validation set* are not used for the actual model training itself.
-Instead we evaluate the model with the *validation set* after every epoch during training, for instance to splot if we see signs of clear overfitting.
+Instead we evaluate the model with the *validation set* after every epoch during training, for instance to split if we see signs of clear overfitting.

 Let's give this a try!